tuunit/rockpi-auto-mount-recovery-raid/README.md

-# ROCK Pi RAID automount setup
+# ROCK Pi RAID auto-mount or auto-recovery setup
 Unfortunately, the ROCK PI Dual/Quad SATA HAT board is initialized and started after all system relevant actions and services are already run.
 Therefore the usually way of mounting drives via /etc/fstab is not possible (because the drives cannot be detected at that stage).

 Fortunately, we can setup a custom systemd mount to automount our RAID.